Type Definition skia_safe::gpu::DirectContext

 pub fn backend_texture( &self, flush_pending_gr_context_io: bool ) -> Option<(BackendTexture, SurfaceOrigin)>

 Retrieves the back-end texture.
-If Image
+If Image has no back-end texture, Noneis returned.

-, completes deferred I/O operations.
+If flush_pending_gr_context_io is true, completes deferred I/O operations.

-, copies location of content drawn into Image
+If origin in not None, copies location of content drawn into Image.

-flag to flush outstanding requests Returns: back-end API texture handle; invalid on failure
+flush_pending_gr_context_ioflag to flush outstanding requests Returns: back-end API texture handle; invalid on failure

 sourcepub fn read_pixels_with_context<'a, P>(